What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Reliability of Annotations

-\gr{We also conducted experiments to assess fine-grained rankings of common sentence pairs as per our relatedness scores and as per STS's similarity scores.} \gr{For each of the sets of 50 sentence pairs taken from STS (with scores between (0--1], (1--2], etc.), } we calculated the Spearman correlations between the rankings by similarity and rankings by relatedness.
-We found that the correlations are \gr{only 0.25 (weak) and 0.19 (very weak) for} the bins of (1,2] and (3,4], respectively, and only \gr{about 0.49 (moderate)} for the bins of (2,3] and (4,5]. \gr{The (0,1] bin produces a correlation of 0.67 (moderate).} Overall, this shows that the fine-grained ranking of items in the STS dataset by similarity, differ considerably from the fine-grained rankings of items in the STR dataset.
+} \gr{We also conducted experiments to assess fine-grained rankings of common sentence pairs as per our relatedness scores and as per STS's similarity scores.} \gr{For each of the sets of 50 sentence pairs taken from STS (with scores in (0--1], (1--2], etc.), } we calculated the Spearman correlation between the rankings by similarity and rankings by relatedness.
+We found that the correlations are \gr{only 0.25 (weak) and 0.19 (very weak) for} the bins of (1,2] and (3,4], respectively, and only \gr{about 0.49 (moderate)} for the bins of (2,3] and (4,5].
+Overall, this shows that the fine-grained ranking of items in the STS dataset by similarity differ considerably from that of the STR dataset.

 \setitemize[0]{leftmargin=20pt}